Curriculum Leader: Mr J. Hunt

 The KS3 Music Curriculum at Fulford School

-Every year group studies 2 different topics on the Department’s JamPod equipment.
+Each year group studies a range of different topics to develop performing, composing and listening skills, some of which incorporate the Department’s JamPod equipment.
 Students are taught to use this technology to work on ensemble projects where every student is able to learn and develop skills on electric guitar, bass guitar, drum kit, keyboard and vocals…all in a relevant rock band setting!
 Students are also introduced to the technical skills needed to manipulate and record their work.
+Students will complete a variety of independent, paired and group work throughout KS3.

 To develop 3 areas of musical skills and knowledge.